 Vermiculite can be found in potting soil or purchased by itself in four different sizes for gardening with vermiculite.
 Germinate seeds using the smallest size of vermiculite as a growing medium and the largest size for improved soil aeration.

 Vermiculite is the name of a group of hydrated laminar minerals (aluminum-iron magnesium silicates) which look like mica.
 Horticultural vermiculite is processed with massive heat that expands it into accordion shaped pellets composed of multiple layers of thin plates.
 It will not rot, deteriorate, or mold and is enduring, odorless, non-toxic and sterile.

-Vermiculite added to the garden or vermiculite in potting soil increase water and nutrient retention and aerates the soil, resulting in healthier, more robust plants.
+Vermiculite added to the garden or vermiculite in potting soil increases water and nutrient retention and aerates the soil, resulting in healthier, more robust plants.
 Perlite may also be found in potting soils, but vermiculite is far superior for water retention.
 Vermiculite, although less aerating than perlite, is the amendment of choice for water-loving plants.
 Here are other uses for vermiculite:

 - Add vermiculite to soil for conditioning and lightening either alone or in conjunction with peat or compost.
 This will accelerate the growth and promote anchorage for tender young root systems.